Welcome to RoamingTexas.com!

 You can probably tell from the name, but this website is all about finding the best that the great state of Texas has to offer.

-Whether you’re a lifelong Texan, a new transplant, or even just visiting for the weekend, our goal is to make this website the Internet’s most authentic Texas travel guide.
+Whether you’re a lifelong Texan, a new transplant, or even just visiting for the weekend, our goal is to make the Internet’s most authentic Texas travel guide.

 From the “must-see” tourist destinations to hidden gems off dusty Texas backroads, we’re leaving no piece of gravel unturned.

-All our writers are proud Texans who love the Lone Star State, and we can’t wait to show you why!
+All our writers are proud Texans who love the Lone Star State.
+We can’t wait to show you why!

 Meet the Team: